sachinsu/sachinsu.github.io/work_journal/finance.md

 - Notes from Last letter of Prashant jain
 	- As is often the case in investing, herd behaviour and majority opinion is more often wrong than right
-	-  ESG has noble objectives but the answer to solving these issues is not in mechanical scores (at times deficient) and in exclusion investing, rather in encouraging /incentivising companies to adopt more ESG friendly technologies, processes and mechanisms via market forces and other means
+	-  ESG has noble objectives but the answer to solving these issues is not in mechanical scores (at times deficient) and in exclusion investing, rather in encouraging / incentivising companies to adopt more ESG friendly technologies, processes and mechanisms via market forces and other means
 	- efficient markets hypothesis does not hold true, especially over short to medium periods.
 	-Equities are a generous asset class.
 The tailwind of a growing economy and growing companies overshadows mistakes of timing and security selection in diversified portfolios in most cases over long periods.
 The key is patience to stay invested for long periods.
 	- Active vs. Passive - While outperforming benchmarks is not easy and will probably get tougher, especially net of expenses, some managers should be able to outperform over time.
 In most cases, this out performance is however unlikely to be linear or consistent.
 Significant divergence of portfolios from benchmarks and consequently a higher tracking error (that many equate to risk, though there are strong arguments to the contrary) will be needed in many cases to overcome the hurdle of costs and to generate alpha over long periods in my judgement